n-young/cz/content/engineering/hoppy.md

 # Hoppy

-Hoppy was a project done in ENGN1930M: Industrial Design in Fall 2022.
+Hoppy was a project done in Fall 2022.
 My team consisted of Alice You (RISD), Will Feng (RISD), and me (BrownU).
 To highlight the work I did for this project, most of this page will detail my contributions.

 ## Problem